Rights and Responsibilities of Unmarried Parents

 In any legal matter, you can always hire a lawyer to represent you or give you legal advice.

 There is no right to a free lawyer if the parents have signed a ROP.
 You can still choose to consult with a lawyer, but you have to pay for the lawyer yourself.
-If a ROP is signed, contact your local Legal Aid office for advice and help.
+If a ROP is signed, contact your local legal aid office at 1 (877) 696-6529 for advice and help.
 You may be able to get help for free.

 Blood tests and cheek swab tests are 2 types of genetic tests done to determine paternity.
 Some areas still use blood tests, but many are now using cheek swab tests.
 Genetic tests are highly reliable and accepted by the courts.